Coaches & Mentors

 Alan Ostrow, Founding Coach

 Mr. Ostrow began as a small child.
 He then grew up.
-After spending his time gathering various degrees (B.S. in Mechanical Engineering from Temple University, M.S. in Mechanical Engineering and M.S. in Education from Drexel, and a 2 year Associate Degree in Drafting and Design from the American Institute of Design), working as a draftsman for an engineering consulting company, engineer for Keebler Company (think delicious snacks), and an engineer for Gemini Bakery Equipment, Mr. Ostrow finally decided to settle down and start a family…. a robotic family.
+After spending his time gathering various degrees (B.S. in Mechanical Engineering from Temple University, M.S. in Mechanical Engineering and M.S. in Education from Drexel University, and a 2-year Associate Degree in Drafting and Design from the American Institute of Design), working as a draftsman for an engineering consulting company, engineer for Keebler Company (think delicious snacks), and an engineer for Gemini Bakery Equipment, Mr. Ostrow finally decided to settle down and start a family…. a robotic family.
 After teaching at Wissahickon High School for only one year, Mr. O became inspired.
-Thanks to a random promotional email, Mr. O stumbled into his first FIRST® competition.
-The rest is history.
-Now, more than 15 years later, he can be found in the shop, in the classroom, or on the computer (but never sleeping) still working to help Daisy succeed and grow.
-Whether he’s telling stories of his days as a Keebler Elf, searching for bargain bulk plane tickets, sketching robot designs, or hosting team meetings, Mr. Ostrow has been (and will always be) a driving force behind Daisy’s success.
+Thanks to a random promotional email, Mr. O stumbled into his first FIRST® Robotics Competition.
+Now, more than 25 years later, he has retired from teaching but still remains the team’s biggest supporter.
+Mr. Ostrow has been (and will always be) a driving force behind Daisy’s success.

 Hobbies: Ice hockey, hiking, drawing, sending emails when the recipient is most likely to be sleeping